How to Be More Patient With Mindfulness

 Mindfulness does not remove impatience.
 It changes your relationship to it.
 You may still feel heat in your face when traffic stops, irritation in a queue, or pressure when a coworker replies slowly.
 The difference is that you catch the reaction earlier.

-In ordinary life, this might mean feeling your feet on the floor before answering a child, taking one breath before refreshing email, or relaxing your grip on the steering wheel.
+In ordinary life, this might mean noticing cold hands on a trail when the group pace slows, taking one breath while soup refuses to simmer faster, or loosening your grip when a dog leash tugs at the worst moment.
 A secular practice gives you a practical next step, not a belief system.
 For a broader foundation, our what is mindfulness definition guide explains the attention skill behind this approach.

 The pause is the practice.